 Why are the emails that I send using Amazon SES getting marked as spam?

 The emails that I send using Amazon Simple Email Service (Amazon SES) are landing in recipient spam folders.
-Why is this happening?
 How can I prevent my emails from getting flagged as spam?

-If you've followed all best practices and your emails still go the spam folder, contact the ISP for more information about the spam classification.
+If you followed all best practices and your emails still land in the spam folder, then contact the ISP for more information about their spam classification.